Lot 25

 1804-1829

-During this period, the lot was subdivided and owned by several different people, including Barnabus O’Ferrell, Josiah Turner, and David Yarborough.
-No information is known as to how they used the property.
+During this period, the lot was subdivided and owned by several different people, including Barnabus O’Fairhill (O’Ferrell), and David Yarbrough.
+No information is known as to how O’Ferrell used the property.
+His primary business was located across the street (See Lot 6).

 A May 18, 1825 announcement for the sale of the corner parcel noted that William H. Phillips had purchased and occupied the store at that site.
-Phillips partnered for a time with Josiah Turner to run a dry goods, groceries, and hardware store, which Turner continued after the partnership was dissolved.
+Phillips then began partnering with Josiah Turner to run a dry goods, groceries, and hardware store, which Turner continued after the partnership was dissolved.

 1821-1828